How to make a small DC motor

 Also, the coil has to be relatively close to the magnet.
 We leave around 5 mm between the coil and the magnet.

-The science behind a simple DC motor
+How a DC motor works

 You have just built an electric circuit that takes the electrons from the negative side of the battery to the coil.

 Those electrons pass through the coil, creating an electromagnetic field in the process, and return to the positive side of the battery.